Creating a Corpus

 Dict{String,Int64} with 0 entries

-In order to work with the lexicon, you have to update it and then access it:
+To work with the lexicon, you must update it first and then access it:

 julia> update_lexicon!(crps)